NorthboundTrain/jqg/test/running-tests.md

 ## `jqg`'s Unit Tests

 JQG includes a suite of unit tests to help ensure that future code changes do not break current capabilities.
-As of this writing, there are almost 180 tests that run in 43 second on my development machine -- not the largest or fastest test suite out there, by a long shot, but it meets the project's needs.
+As of this writing, there are 220+ tests that run in around 50 seconds on my development machine -- not the largest or fastest test suite out there, by a long shot, but it meets the project's needs.

 ## Installing `bats`

 The tests are part of the repo, so if you've cloned that already then you have them.
-However, you'll also need to install the [`bats`](https://github.com/sstephenson/bats#readme) framework, too.
+However, you'll also need to install the [`bats`](https://github.com/bats-core/bats-core) framework, too.
 This can be done by doing the initial clone with the `--recurse-submodules` option:

 ```none